-Following are links to reports, studies and other data about the threat posed to U.S. consumers by illegal online drug sellers and measures being taken to combat this problem.
+This page is a repository of reports, studies and other data about the threat posed to U.S. consumers by illegal online drug sellers and measures being taken to combat this problem as well as reports related to prevalance of prescription medicine abuse, addiction and the opioid crisis in the United States.

 Opioids are natural or synthetic chemicals that bind to receptors in your brain or body.
 Common opioids include heroin and prescription drugs such as oxycodone, hydrocodone, and fentanyl.